JavaFXpert/ibmq-anki-vector/README.md

-# ibmq-anki-vector
+# IBM Q quantum computers and Anki Vector
-An experiment with Anki Vector robot leveraging IBM Q quantum computers
+An experiment with an Anki Vector robot leveraging IBM Q quantum computers See Medium article entitled [A Robot and a Quantum Computer](https://medium.com/@JavaFXpert/a-robot-and-a-quantum-computer-41d6c778a5bf) for more explanation and video demonstrations
 ## Installation

 To install and run this experiment: